 (2) When a consumer experiences an additional disability, such that he/she is no longer able to safely drive or be transported using the provided modification.

-(3) When a consumer who is using a high tech integrated driving system funded by RSC pursuant to rule 3304-6-13 of the Administrative Code requires replacement modifications after five years or after accumulating fifty thousand miles from the date of the final inspection of the previous modifications;
+(3) When a consumer who is using a high tech integrated driving system funded by OOD pursuant to rule 3304-6-13 of the Administrative Code requires replacement modifications after five years or after accumulating fifty thousand miles from the date of the final inspection of the previous modifications;

 (4) When the high tech driving system manufacturer recommends a safety upgrade to the driving system and the high tech integrated driving system is out of warranty and the warranty had been maintained through appropriate maintenance;